lifeF/PerceptronLearn3D/README.md

 Python implementation for perceptron lerning using processing

 ## Getting Started
-Download processing application and Open file using processing and run.
+Download processing application and Open perceptron3Dlearnimg.pyde using processing and run.
 ### Prerequisites

 What things you need to install